Skip to content

 Management structure

-Our housing senior management team are responsible for managing the activities of housing staff and advising housing committee councillors on the potential implications of political decisions.
+Our housing senior management team are responsible for managing the activities of housing staff and advising Housing Committee Councillors on the potential implications of political decisions.

-• Keith Gerrard, Director of Communities
+• Keith Gerrard: Director of Communities

-• Andy Kefford, Strategic Head of Housing
+• Andy Kefford: Strategic Head of Housing - named person responsible for Consumer Standards

-• Tara Skidmore, Head of Assets and Investment (Council Housing)
+• Tara Skidmore: Head of Assets and Investment (Council Housing)

-• Vacant, Head of Tenant Relationships
+• Vacant: Head of Tenant Relationships

 Key areas of work